Almost the whole crew of Andromeda had this happen to them after Robert Hewitt Wolfe left:

 Of course, there was that one episode where Ronon and Teal'c took care of a Wraith infiltration into SGC all by themselves.

-Star Trek has the Applied Phlebotinum and alien races.
+The Applied Phlebotinum and alien races.
 Jeffries tubes?
 Mentioned a few times in the show as an alternate route when doors won't close; mentioned in all spinoffs as where everything is.
 Warp core breach?
 When first mentioned, it was so absurdly unlikely due to all the redundant safeguards that the characters couldn't understand how it even happened; but before long, the writers were using "warp core breach" as a go-to danger so often that it seemed a core would breach if you even looked at it funny.
-Even in the spinoffs themselves, some time between Picard's transformation to Locutus and First Contact, the Borg became Space Zombies!
+Even in the spinoffs themselves, some time between Picard's transformation to Locutus and Star Trek: First Contact, the Borg became Space Zombies!

-A character-specific version afflicted Mirror Universe Intendant Kira in Deep Space 9.
+A character-specific version afflicted Mirror Universe Intendant Kira in Star Trek: Deep Space Nine.
 According to Nana Visitor, her sexualised approaches to her mainstream universe counterpart were originally meant to be a narcissistic interest in the Screw Yourself possibilities, but the later mirror universe episodes turned her into a fanservicy Depraved Bisexual, somewhat to Visitor's displeasure.

 Q started out as an omnipotent cosmic being sent to judge humanity's worthiness to continue to explore the universe and eventually transformed into Janeway's wacky neighbor on Star Trek: Voyager.
 Even worse was his appearance on Deep Space Nine where he was reduced to being a sniveling brat who begs a mere mortal (Picard's ex) to continue being his playmate.
 TNG's version of Q would never have sunken so low.